lyxlang/lyx/docs/wiki/The-Lys-pipeline--from-source-code-to-executable-program.md

 ## 2. Parsing: building the Abstract Syntax Tree

 Once lexed, the stream of tokens is fed into the parser.
 The parser organizes these tokens into a structured format known as an Abstract Syntax Tree (AST).
-For Lys, the parser specification is written using Menhir, an OCaml parser generator.
+For Lyx, the parser specification is written using Menhir, an OCaml parser generator.

-The file [`menhir_parser.mly`](https://github.com/lyslang/lys/blob/main/lib/menhir_parser.mly) defines the grammar.
+The file [`menhir_parser.mly`](https://github.com/lyxlang/lyx/blob/main/lib/menhir_parser.mly) defines the grammar.
 Here, production rules describe how tokens combine to form constructs like declarations, expressions, function parameters, and type annotations.

 Each parsing rule constructs a node in the AST.
 For example, a function declaration or a pattern match is represented by a corresponding AST node (like `Decl` or `EMatch`).